Agrippina the Younger

-Julia Agrippina (6 November AD 15 – 23 March AD 59), also referred to as Agrippina the Younger, was Roman empress from 49 to 54 AD, the fourth wife and niece of Emperor Claudius, and the mother of Nero.
+Julia Agrippina (6 November AD 15 – 23 March AD 59), also referred to as Agrippina the Younger, was Roman empress from AD 49 to 54, the fourth wife and niece of emperor Claudius, and the mother of Nero.

 Agrippina was one of the most prominent women in the Julio-Claudian dynasty.
-She was the daughter of the Roman general Germanicus and Agrippina the Elder, granddaughter of Augustus (the first Roman emperor).
+She was the great-granddaughter of Augustus (the first Roman emperor) and the daughter of the Roman general Germanicus and Agrippina the Elder.
 Her father, Germanicus, was the nephew and heir apparent of the second emperor, Tiberius.
-Agrippina's brother Caligula became emperor in 37 AD.
-After Caligula was assassinated in 41 AD, Germanicus' brother Claudius took the throne.
-Agrippina married Claudius in 49 AD.
+Agrippina's brother Caligula became emperor in AD 37.
+After Caligula was assassinated in AD 41, Germanicus' brother Claudius took the throne.
+Agrippina married Claudius in AD 49.

-Agrippina functioned as a behind-the-scenes advisor in the affairs of the Roman state via powerful political ties.
-She maneuvered her son Nero into the line of succession.
-Claudius became aware of her plotting, but died in 54; it was rumoured that Agrippina poisoned him.
-Agrippina exerted a commanding influence in the early years of Nero's reign, but in 59 she was killed.
-Both ancient and modern sources describe Agrippina's personality as ruthless, ambitious, violent and domineering.
-Physically, she was a beautiful and reputable woman; according to Pliny the Elder, she had a double canine in her upper right jaw, a sign of good fortune.
+Agrippina has been described by modern and ancient sources as ruthless, ambitious, domineering and using her powerful political ties to influence the affairs of the Roman state, even managing to successfully maneuver her son Nero into the line of succession.
+Claudius eventually became aware of her plotting, but died in AD 54 under suspicious circumstances, potentially poisoned by Agrippina herself.
+She exerted significant political influence in the early years of her son's reign, but eventually fell out of favor with him and was killed in AD 59.
+Physically, Agrippina was described as a beautiful and reputable woman; and, according to Pliny the Elder, had a double canine in her upper right jaw, which was regarded as a sign of good fortune in Ancient Rome.